 Any SEO can tell you about times where managing SEO is truly frustrating.
 I can think of three examples from my own experience:

-Struggling to assess overall success of your team,
+Struggling to assess overall success of your team (especially when you're relying on multiple data sources!),

 Feeling the pressure to identify new opportunities to deliver faster results every day, and